machenslab/dPCA/README.md

 ### Python package

 To install, first make sure that numpy, cython, scipy, sklearn, itertools and numexpr are avaible.
-Then copy the files from the Python subfolder to a location in the Python serach path.
+Then copy the files from the Python subfolder to a location in the Python search path.

 API of dPCA is similar to sklearn.
 To use dPCA, you should first import dPCA,
 `from dpca import dPCA`